langchr86/homesensor/hardware/README.md

 We use a 3D printed case for the outdoor sensor because of the weather influence.
+The case is designed for 0.2mm nozzle diammeter and PLA.
+Usually temperature sensors have white or other light colored cases.

 <p float="left">
 <img src="case_outdoor/images/Entwurf-1.1a.png" width="40%">